shujianbu/newshub/README.md

 # Newshub

-Newsrooms deliver millions of articles each day.
-Many of which are updated as news stories develop.
-Aside from spelling corrections and story follow-ups, some media made changes to their stories under the pressure of government censorship or as a result of bribery from those in the news.
-Newshub aims at monitoring sensitive news, giving readers the whole picture they deserve to see, and making an effort to keep journalism accountable.
-The project has a special focus on Asian countries.
+In today’s information-driven world, news websites publish several thousand stories a day.
+Many times, particularly in authoritarian regimes, changes are made to articles without any communication to readers.
+This can be due to political interference, or a nexus between the media and influential entities.  <br/>

+We are building a system to track censorship and inappropriate journalistic practice post-publication.
+We embarked on this project because we wanted the public to be empowered and hold journalism accountable.
+The project has a special focus on Asian countries.  <br/>
-This is a project sponsored by [Magic Grant](http://brown.stanford.edu/magic), with funding made possible by the [Brown Institue for Media Innovation](http://brown.columbia.edu/) at [Columbia University](http://www.columbia.edu/) and [Stanford University](http://www.stanford.edu/) . <br/>
+The project has been funded through [Magic Grant](http://brown.stanford.edu/magic), awarded annually by the  [Brown Institue for Media Innovation](http://brown.columbia.edu/) , a collaboration between [Columbia University](http://www.columbia.edu/)  and [Stanford University](http://www.stanford.edu/) .

 ### Localization